geneleaf/docs.geneleaf/Glossary.rst

     propositus
         The male individual through whom a family with a genetic disorder is ascertained.
 In females this is called a proposita.

-    Project
-        A GIMS project is a laboratory data object, which contains one or more samples upon which operations are to be completed.

     pseudogene
         A DNA sequence that resembles a gene but has been mutated into an inactive form over the course of evolution.
 It often lacks introns and other essential DNA sequences necessary for function.
 Though genetically similar to the original functional gene, pseudogenes do not result in functional proteins, although some may have regulatory effects.